sunshine-protocol/monetary-futarchy/README.md

 # Monetary Futarchy

-**WARNING**: *nobody has verified that any these thoughts hold any merit; they are just dumb ideas until someone with more clout chooses to give them relevance :P*

 Polkadot does not have a predefined issuance schedule by design.
 Once the network launches and achieves relative stability, it will be necessary to communicate clear expectations for the future issuance schedule to stakeholders.
 This module uses a designated committee to relay clear expectations of future changes akin to Central Bank [forward guidance](https://www.federalreserve.gov/faqs/what-is-forward-guidance-how-is-it-used-in-the-federal-reserve-monetary-policy.htm).

 ## Understanding the Polkadot Treasury